ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

   ![image](https://github.com/user-attachments/assets/b99dfb99-c086-4c93-bfb8-b37022a39af3)

-- Once you have adjusted the scale, position, and rotation of your object click on the object and press CTRL+A.
+- Once you have adjusted the scale, position, and rotation of your object click on the object and press `ctrl`+`A`.
 - Click `All Transform`.

 **3.** Export your blender model